-The win puts single-car JTG-Daugherty Racing in the Chase, barring disaster, just the second time an independent team has made the postseason and the first time since Regan Smith won at Darlintgon in 2011 that a single-car team has made a trip to Victory Lane.
+The win puts single-car JTG Daugherty Racing in the Chase, barring disaster, just the second time an independent team has made the postseason and the first time since Regan Smith won at Darlington in 2011 that a single-car team has made a trip to Victory Lane.
 For Allmendinger, the road to redemption after a 2012 suspension has been a long one, but he found it in a big way on Sunday, reminding everyone that second chances can sometimes change everything.

 JTG-Daugherty Racing; Allmendinger (No. 47 Scott Products Chevy): This team took a gamble on Sunday and it paid off in a big way as Allmendinger drove the No. 47 straight to Victory Lane and straight to the redemption he’s sought for two long years.
-The Richard Childress Racing Alliance paid off this week as Allmendinger and Casey Mears had the highest finishes among all drivers in RCR equipment…including the RCR drivers.
+The Richard Childress Racing alliance paid off this week, as Allmendinger and Casey Mears had the highest finishes among all drivers in RCR equipment…including the RCR drivers.

-Germain Racing; Casey Mears (No. 13 GEICO Chevy): Mears fought brake issues for most of the day, but used a combination of strategies to restart inside the top 5 after the first red flag.
-Mears fell back after he spun when his brakes caused a wheelhop, but was able to hang in for his second straight top-15 finish.
+Germain Racing; Mears (No. 13 GEICO Chevy): Mears fought brake issues for most of the day, but used a combination of strategies to restart inside the top five after the first red flag.
+Mears fell back after he spun when his brakes caused a wheel-hop, but was able to hang in for his second straight top-15 finish.

-Tommy Baldwin Racing; Michael Annett & Reed Sorenson (No 7 Pilot Flying J Chevy & No. 36 Chevy): Sorenson was the top TBR driver this week, but his day wasn’t without incident.
-Sorenson tangled with Alex Kennedy with four laps to go, in a chain reaction from a Denny Hamlin spin up ahead, but the No. 36 was able to continue on to its 23rd-place finish.
+Tommy Baldwin Racing; Michael Annett & Reed Sorenson (No. 7 Pilot Flying J Chevy & No. 36 Chevy): Sorenson was the top TBR driver this week, but his day wasn’t without incident.
+Sorenson tangled with Kennedy with four laps to go in a chain reaction from a Denny Hamlin spin up ahead, but the No. 36 was able to continue on to its 23rd-place finish.
 Annett struggled, finishing two laps down in 31st.

 Phil Parsons Racing; Josh Wise (No. 98 Ford): Wise had a quiet day, running mostly in the mid-30s though he climbed as high as 25th.
 But he ran off the track late and brought out the caution with 12 to go, and that left Wise with his worst finish since Sonoma in June, 38th place.